 Just place an easy-to-clean, glass-topped table in the middle and maybe a lantern or two.
 Fire up the best BBQ nearby, and before you know it, you'll have the perfect spot for an alfresco lunch or summer-evening drinks with friends.

-15. Liven up a scene with funky accessories
+20. Liven up a scene with funky accessories

-If you love a homely style, then get creative with accessories for your garden furniture scheme.
+If you love a homely style, get creative with accessories for your garden furniture scheme.
 Try adding flourishes of jazzy cushions, fun patterns, and hanging plants – it's an easy and affordable way to put your stamp on your plot.

 And don't forget a coffee table or two – handy for perching your cup of tea, a good book, or a jar of freshly-picked flowers on.

 What do I need to know when buying upholstered garden furniture?